 gradle help --task someTask gives you detailed information about a specific task.

-> gradle -q help --task libs Detailed task information for libs Paths :api:libs :webapp:libs Type Task (org.gradle.api.Task) Description Builds the JAR Group build
+$ gradle -q help --task libs Detailed task information for libs Paths :api:libs :webapp:libs Type Task (org.gradle.api.Task) Options --rerun Causes the task to be re-run even if up-to-date.
+Description Builds the JAR Group build

-Build scans give a full, visual report of what project and binary dependencies exist on which configurations, transitive dependencies, and dependency version selection.
+Build scans give a full, visual report of what dependencies exist on which configurations, transitive dependencies, and dependency version selection.

 This will give you a link to a web-based report, where you can find dependency information like this.